ptomulik/testmd/README.md

 there is `Puppet::Util::RepoUtils::Apt` class (`:apt` repoutil) which corresponds to `:apt` package provider.

-Some methods within `Puppet::Util::RepoUtils` are provided for management of providers.
+Methods within `Puppet::Util::RepoUtils` are twofold.
+Some of them are provided for management of providers.
 These include `newrepoutil` (to implement new providers), `unrepoutil` (to unregister particular provider), `repoutils` (to retrieve all available providers), `suitablerepoutils` (to retrieve all the providers suitable for the current environment), and `repoutil` (to retrieve particular provider).

 Other methods within `Puppet::Util::RepoUtil` may be used to perform *collective operations* on repositories.
 For example, `package_candidates` may